What is the correct order of the phases of mitosis? | Channels for Pearson+

 1

-Understand that mitosis is the process of cell division that results in two genetically identical daughter cells.
-It consists of several phases that occur in a specific sequence.
+Understand that mitosis is a process of cell division that results in two genetically identical daughter cells from a single parent cell.

+Recognize that mitosis is divided into distinct phases, each with specific events that ensure the proper division of chromosomes.

-Begin with Prophase, where the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
-The nuclear envelope starts to break down.
+Identify the first phase of mitosis as Prophase, where the chromatin condenses into visible chromosomes and the mitotic spindle begins to form.

-Next is Metaphase, where the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The spindle fibers attach to the centromeres of the chromosomes.
+Acknowledge that Metaphase follows Prophase, characterized by the alignment of chromosomes along the metaphase plate in the center of the cell.

-Following Metaphase is Anaphase, where the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.
+Realize that Anaphase comes after Metaphase, where sister chromatids are pulled apart to opposite poles of the cell, followed by Telophase, where the cell prepares to divide by re-forming the nuclear envelope around the separated chromosomes.

 Watch next